BrianTehOwnerer/DoomEmacsInstall/README.md

  It will also set up a nice desktop shortcut for you (that will try and connect to an emacs 'server' and if it doesnt find one, start it itself) and also set up a emacs server on login.

- iwr -useb https://raw.githubusercontent.com/briantehowenerer/DoomEmacsInstall/main/installEmacs.ps1 | iex
+ Run powershell as admin, and paste this into powershell iwr -useb https://raw.githubusercontent.com/briantehowenerer/DoomEmacsInstall/main/installEmacs.ps1 | iex